devnullvoid/devnullvoid/README.md

 🎯 **Aspiring DevOps Engineer** Know anyone that's hiring? 😉

 🎲 **Fun fact:** My love for Linux began with running Red Hat Linux 8 (2002) on a computer built from spare parts.
-The primary purpose was to run ShowEQ (compiled from source); the packet analyzer for EverQuest.
-I soon graduated to Ubuntu and began my love affair with Linux and self-hosting.
+The primary purpose was to run ShowEQ; the packet analyzer for EverQuest (compiled from source despite rpm/dependency hell).
+I soon graduated to Debian/Ubuntu... and thus began my love affair with Linux and self-hosting.

 I currently run a Proxmox cluster at home with 5 nodes that I use as my self-hosting playground.